snowplow/documentation/docs/recipes/recipe-data-structures-in-git/index.md

 Data structures must be published to `dev` before they can be published to `prod`
 :::

 We have now seen how to create, validate and then publish a new data structure from the command line.
-Next we'll look at how to configure github workflows to run validation and publishing automatically for us.
+Next we'll look at how to configure github actions to run validation and publishing automatically for us.

-## Automating with github workflows
+## Automating with github actions

 ### Set up repository